-1. Homework and class activities 20 %
+1. Seminars 20 %

 2. Team presentation 30 %

 3. Final Exam 50 %

-In order to pass the course, 75% of presence in class is mandatory(100% in seminars).
+In order to pass the course, 100% of presence in seminars is mandatory.
 Also punctuality is an important issue.
 Class begins at 9 A.M and entry will be allowed no later than 5 minutes.
 Students are allowed to enter class during break time, without right to record assistance.
 There is no minimum grade required in the Final Exam for the integration of the final grade.

-Students attending September exam will be graded only on the basis on an exam which will be account for 100% of the grade.
+Recovery exam: Students presenting on recovery period will be graded only on the basis on an exam which will account for 100% of the grade.
+Additionally, only students that fail first call will have the right to present the recovery exam.